 “The sun reflects strongly off the puddles, so don’t forget to put sun protection on your knee pits”, orders Ute pointing at my bare legs as we start walking on water off the shores of Cuxhaven.

 I already did, but under her strict eyes, I repeatedly do as I am told.
-I do everything Ute marshals: The next four hours, she will guide me together with about two dozens other hikers into the tideland off the shore in Cuxhaven.
+I do everything Ute marshals: The next four hours, she will guide me together with about two dozen other hikers into the tideland off the shore in Cuxhaven.
 My life will depend on her knowledge and sense of orientation.

 We will be sort of walking on water – so I better listen to my leader.